amirfallah1988/image-denoising-by-deep-learning/README.md

+# Caution
+To see the code without any problem, first **clone or download the repository**.
+Then see the result on local system.

 # Image-denoising-by-deep-learning
 Denoising Images by deep learning neural networks
 In this repository, I have explained a simple image denoising method based on deep neural networks.
 There was two different scenarios: <br>